 Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past transaction or event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 The amount recognised represents the best estimate of the expenditure expected to be required to settle the present obligation.
 Estimates are determined by the judgement of management supplemented by the experience of similar transactions, and, in some cases, advice from independent experts.
-Contingent liabilities are disclosed in Note 33 'Commitments and contingent liabilities' to the Consolidated Financial Statements, but not recognised until they meet the criteria for recognised as a separate asset.
+Contingent liabilities are disclosed in Note 32 'Commitments and contingent liabilities' to the Consolidated Financial Statements, but not recognised until they meet the criteria for recognition as a provision.
+Where the Group is virtually certain that some or all of a provision will be reimbursed, that reimbursement is recognised as a separate asset.
 The expense relating to any provision is reflected in the Consolidated Income Statement at an amount reflective of the risks specific to the liability.
 Where the provision is discounted, any increase in the provision due to the passage of time is recognised as a finance cost in the Group's Consolidated Income Statement.